Sunburn Prevention Tips

 Here is a pair that is highly rated: Dog Goggles (from Amazon).
 They offer UV/UVB protection from UV sun rays, wind, water, and debris.
 They are a great choice for smaller dogs, like Dachshunds.

-Does your Dachshund have longer hair?
+Does your Dachshund have long hair?
 If you are thinking about giving your long-haired doxie a super short haircut this summer, be very careful how short you go.
 Shorter hair won’t protect your dog from sunburn, it will reveal more skin.

 Off-Peak Outdoor Activities